 Many job seekers want to know how to best show their educational background to recruiters and hiring managers.
 Because of that, I wrote this post about the resume education section.

-As you scan the post, you will notice it’s long and comprehensive.
-Thus, you can read all of it or skip to the part that interests you most.
-You will see examples and links to sample resumes throughout the post.
+As you look at the post, you will notice it’s comprehensive.
+Thus, you can read all of it or skip to the parts that interest you the most.

-- The approach to take if you didn’t graduate.
+- The approach to take if you didn’t graduate (with examples)

-- Headings to use for your education section.
+- Headings to use for your education section (with examples)